Syndicate (Internet personality)

-Thomas George Cassell (born 23 June 1993), known online as Syndicate, is an English YouTuber and Twitch streamer.
+Thomas George Cassell (born 23 June 1993), known online as Syndicate or Life of Tom, is an English YouTuber and Twitch streamer.
 Regarded as one of the earlier known gaming personalities, his videography consists of Let's Play videos on Call of Duty and Minecraft.
-Born in Manchester, Cassell developed a passion for a career in the gaming industry, where he purchased gaming equipment using his money from McDonald's.
-On 3 September 2010, Cassell registered his gaming channel "TheSyndicateProject", where he eventually found success and a large online community.
-His online personality and growth in viewership was recognized by Call of Duty publisher Activision and multi-channel network (MCN) Machinima, where he signed to the network to monetize his content.
+Born in Manchester, Cassell had passion for a career in the gaming industry, which he started by purchasing gaming equipment using his money from McDonald's.
+On 3 September 2010, Cassell registered his gaming channel "TheSyndicateProject", where he found success and an online community.
+His prominence online was recognized by Call of Duty publisher Activision and multi-channel network (MCN) Machinima, where he signed to the network to monetize his content.
+Cassell's channel achieved substantial growth, passing one million subscribers in June 2012 and one billion views in late 2013.
+He further expanded his career into livestreaming on Twitch, hosting the same commentary over his gameplays.
+His Twitch channel became the first to reach one million followers in August 2014.

-Cassell's channel saw substantial growth, passing the one million subscriber milestone in June 2012, and was described by Eurogamer as "part of a phenomenon that the gaming industry has been slow to react to".
-Cassell reached one billion views in late 2013, and began to livestream on Twitch, hosting the same commentary over his gameplays.
-His Twitch channel was the first to reach one million followers in August 2014.
-Switching the focus of his YouTube content, Cassell later began to pursue vlogging, where his prominence in the genre took place from his life between Los Angeles and the UK.
+Cassell's YouTube content began to shift into vlogging, where his prominence in the genre took place from his life between Los Angeles and the UK.
 Back in England, Cassell and his father designed his own home, purchasing a nearby property and renovating it into an extensive gaming area.
 Cassell has co-founded a range of businesses, one of which failed to comply with Federal Trade Commission (FTC) advertising guidelines.
-He has made partnerships and collaborations with other Internet personalities.
-He co-founded the entertainment company 3BlackDot along with Evan Fong and Adam Montoya, and became featured and specialized in other media, spanning from a mobile game to a 12-track compilation album.
+He co-founded the entertainment company 3BlackDot along with Evan Fong and Adam Montoya, and became featured in other media, spanning from a mobile game to a 12-track compilation album.

 Cassell was nominated for "YouTube Gamer" in 2012 at the Golden Joystick Awards and was nominated as best in "Gaming" at the 9th Shorty Awards.
 He was also nominated as "Best British Vlogger" in 2014 at the BBC Radio 1's Teen Awards, and in 2017, was recognized by Forbes as one of the top gaming influencers.
 As of 29 May 2023, his gaming YouTube channel has over nine million subscribers and 2.1 billion views, and his Twitch channel has over three million followers.
-His two YouTube channels have a combined total of 12.2 million subscribers and 2.7 billion views.